FDIC's 2024 IG Report: DEI Mandate vs. Its Own Culture

-The FDIC had explicit DEI commitments and an Office of Minority and Women Inclusion required by law.
-In 2024, its inspector general documented widespread sexual harassment and retaliation.
-A case study in institutional culture vs. institutional policy.
+The FDIC had explicit DEI commitments and a legally-mandated diversity office.
+In 2024, its inspector general documented widespread harassment and retaliation.

 This is a case study in the difference between an institution's stated DEI policy and the culture that institution actually produces.